gulshan-mittal/GSoC19-blog/_posts/2019-06-02-Phase-1-progress.md

 After the community bonding period several changes has been redefined and there has been addition of two taks.
 The following things is decided on several deliberation with the mentors:
 1. There should a admin CRUD in the project.
 Admins should be able to see and access all experiments.
 2. It would be perfect to have an "export to Rapid Annotator" button in CQPweb. -&gt; Waiting for the feedback from Andrew Hardie to implement this feature.
 3. Add support for tagging Scheme is redefined.
-Now in the tagging scheme the annotation labels can be reused bu the user for other experiment as well.
+Now in the tagging scheme the annotation labels can be reused by the user for other experiments as well.
 This will save user's time a lot and provide a more comprehensible way for the annotations.

 # [](#header-2) Progress made so far